-In addition, the student must also take two courses (six credits) listed inside or outside of their home department with a focus on digital or media studies.
-In order to satisfy the certificate requirement, each student will also take a three credit independent study course with a select faculty member (inside or outside the home department) for the digital project and working towards the finalization of the certificate portfolio.
-DHMS maintains a list of courses across campus that may satisfy the six credit requirement above.
-The Director, in conjunction with the student’s advisor, may approve other courses in addition to those that are pre-approved.
+In addition, the student must also take three courses (nine credits) listed inside or outside of their home department with a focus on digital or media studies.
+DHMS maintains a list of courses across campus that may satisfy the nine credit requirement above.
+The director, in conjunction with the student’s advisor, may approve other courses in addition to those that are pre-approved.
 Total requirements are 12 credits.

 This certificate is offered by the College of Liberal Arts and Sciences.